 The regulators play a critical role in ensuring that corporate governance works well by enforcing laws designed to protect minority shareholders’ rights and prevent corporate fraud.
 Their actions can help ensure that companies operate properly so everyone benefits from them more fairly — not just those who happen to control them at any given moment.

 One of the most important principles of good corporate governance is to make sure that the company’s owners — the shareholders — have the power to control how it operates.
 This means that they should have a say in who’s on the board, what policies are adopted and how much money executives are paid.

-The first step is to understand that you don’t need to be a billionaire, but you do need to have some knowledge of business and corporate finance.
+The first step is to understand that you don’t need to be a billionaire to become a corporate raider, but you do need to have some knowledge of business and corporate finance.
 This can be best accomplished by working on mergers and acquisitions.

 Once you’ve got some deal experience, you’ll want to focus on developing your leadership skills.
 Corporate raiders must know how to lead teams of different types of people who all have different skill sets and expertise — it’s not just about being able to see trends in financial markets that others can’t see; it’s also about rallying people around you to work towards a shared goal together as a team.

 So, what kind of person makes an ideal corporate raider?
 I believe the most successful raiders share a high level of self-confidence without arrogance; intelligence without condescension; drive without being selfish; charisma without being overbearing; and optimism without being delusional.

 If you want to be a successful corporate raider, you need to have the ability to see trends in financial markets that others can’t see or want to act on.
 You also need to know how these trends will affect different companies and industries, and how you can use this information to create opportunity where others only see risk.